Image by Marta Pucci

 Also, the aromatics released from herbs deliver medicine directly to your tissues.
 My favorite suppositories for lubrication are Bezwecken DHEA suppositories.
 These soothing cocoa butter-based inserts not only help tissue moisture, but also assist your adrenal glands in testosterone and cortisol production.

-I often recommend CBD based lubricants to my clients, as CBD is well researched to amplify orgasms.
 The O-shot is a recent procedure developed by the same Doctor that founded the Vampire Facial.
 Platelet Rich Plasma (PRP) helps regenerate tissues when injected into joints or other areas of the body.
 With the O-shot, PRP is injected into the G-Spot and has been one of the most profound treatments I have witnessed for incontinence and orgasms.
 The more that you have sex, the more tissue turnover in your vaginal canal, therefore you will enjoy sex more because your vaginal wall is not too thin or dry to take penetration.
 If you are partnered with a woman, be sure to use toys that are penetrative with lubricant to preserve your precious vagina.

 Sleep becomes elusive as we age.
 If night sweats are your ailments, I suggest keeping a sage and rose tincture and a lovely fan.
 Bamboo sheets may become your favorite linens.
 Try to get to sleep by 10p, stop screen time by 8p, as blue light interferes with melatonin, the sleep hormone.
 If you are having issues falling asleep, get up, listen to an audiobook and try again.
 Ask your Doctor about oral Progesterone.